bragagia/docto-test/README.md

 ]
 ```

-I made some assumption :
+I made some assumptions :
  - Openings and appointments must not exceed a single day
  - Slots are of a fixed size of 30 minutes
- - An recurring opening event starts to be effective only after its actual date
+ - A recurring opening event starts to be effective only after its actual date

 The project uses Ruby 5.1 and is build upon Docker and Docker-Compose.